vegaprotocol/documentation/docs/concepts/vega-chain/data-nodes.md

     DataRetentionPeriod = "7 days"
 ```

-### Hypertable Chunk Intervals
+### Hypertable chunk intervals

-The data node uses [hypertables](https://docs.timescale.com/latest/using-timescaledb/hypertables) to store data.
+The data node uses [hypertables ↗](https://docs.timescale.com/latest/using-timescaledb/hypertables) to store data.
 Hypertables are a TimescaleDB feature that allows you to store large amounts of time-series data in a more efficient way than a regular PostgreSQL table.
 By default, the chunk interval is set in the database migration scripts and applied when the data node is created or restored.

 **Standard data node chunk intervals (default)**